 Corrective inserts that are designed to be used in shoes are often referred to as orthotics.
+What are orthotics?
 There are several benefits to using orthotics, including providing comfort, stability, and additional support that the foot may need.
 They are typically used to correct certain foot abnormalities, including high arches, flat feet, or foot structures that may originate from a predisposed inherited gene.
 They are generally constructed of materials designed for the specific foot issue, which may be a high arch or specific heel injuries.
 If you have foot pain, there is a chance that orthotics may work for you.
 A podiatrist will be able to ascertain if orthotics are needed for your foot condition.

 If you are having discomfort in your feet and would like to try orthotics, contact one of our podiatrists from Foot, Ankle & Leg Vein Center.
 Our doctors can provide the care you need to keep you pain-free and on your feet.